 So that was an interesting thing and what was actually funny was that the only things that we were actually asked to continue using from the NVA are our steel helmet.
 So that was still the NVA one for at least the one year that I served after unification and also our Kalashnikov rifle it was of course not with us.
 It was locked away but everybody had their personal one and that was the weapon you had to use in case you had to use a weapon.
 And was there quite a lot of excitement at getting this new uniform and trying it on and working out what it was all about.
 So there were more practical questions like which knots would you be using for tying your shoes and this kind of stuff.

 And then I remember the new commander in chief was coming in on the 2nd of October the night before unification.
 And his driver was basically sleeping in our place and so we had a chat with him and that was sort of funny and strange at the same time.
 And he helped us a lot I think that night of 2nd October to 3rd October we learned a lot of things in the very last minute.
-How to wear the beret and all of these things and I don’t remember being that much excited particularly.
+How to wear the beret and all of these things and I do not remember being that much excited particularly.
 It was really more the practical things that were kind of what we did there.
-The day before you’re parading in East German uniform and then the day after you have the red beret and the Bundeswehr uniform.
+The day before you're parading in East German uniform and then the day after you have the red beret and the Bundeswehr uniform.

 The End of the NVA